Detectors

 Counting type | The system for calibration comparison is selected from the drop-down list.
 In this list, the user can select data for comparison with the System data - depending on the choice of calculation type, the table for entering diesel fuel calibration data will change. |

-Period for downloading detector data | The time period for which the equipment operation error is calculated is entered in the field. |
+Period for downloading detector data | The time interval is entered in the field, during which the error of the equipment is calculated. |

 In addition the Table for determining measurement error